dani6666/ProgrammingLanguageCompiler/README.md

 # ProgrammingLanguageCompiler

 The app is a compiler developed as a project for studies.
 It compiles given simple imperative language and returns a sequence of instructions for a given virtual machine.
-This version was the second fastest compiler (in terms of time needed to run generated code) out of 90 compilers on the whole year.
+This version was the second-fastest compiler (in terms of time needed to run generated code) out of 90 compilers on the whole year.

 Requirements:
 * Python 3.8.5